Antonis Mor: Return to the Netherlands

 On his return to the Netherlands, Mor probably traveled back and forth between Utrecht, Antwerp and Brussels.
-In this period he was in regular contact with Granvelle and also worked at the Dutch court, where he portrayed Margaretha of Parma.
+In this period he was in regular contact with de Granvelle and also worked at the Dutch court, where he portrayed Margaret of Parma.
 After his return, Mor focused on the portrayal of citizens, especially of merchants and their wives in Antwerp.
 In addition to portraits like these (which included the Portrait of Thomas Gresham), he also painted artisans, such as the goldsmith Steven van Herwijck (1564).
 These works are markedly different from the paintings Mor produced for the court, showing off another side of his talent.
-When Granvelle returned to France and the Netherlands showed increasing social and political unrest, Mor experienced some financial hardship.
+When de Granvelle returned to France and the Netherlands showed increasing social and political unrest, Mor experienced some financial hardship.
 His financial problems were partially solved when the Duke of Alba granted him commissions and favors.
 He is not known to have been in Utrecht after 24 July 1567 and from 1568 onwards Mor lived in Antwerp where, in 1572, he registered as a master with the Antwerp guild.
 At Antwerp he painted a Venus and Adonis for the new Stadhuis.
 It is possible that he visited England once again in 1568, judging from the Portrait of a Nobleman with Dog and of the Portrait of Sir Henry Lee, which have been attributed to him.
-In 1559 and 1562 Mor painted two portraits of Margareta of Parma.
+In 1559 and 1562 Mor painted two portraits of Margaret of Parma.
 On her way to Spain, Anne of Austria spent some time in Antwerp, where she was painted by Mor in 1570.
 Mor's portrait of Anna is his last-known court painting, although he was still being referred to as Philip II's court painter in 1573.

 Little is known about Mor's life and career after 1570.
-It seems likely that he lost custom, maybe as result of competition by painters such as Adriaen Thomasz.
-Key, Frans Pourbus the Elder (1545–1581) and Frans Floris (1519/20-1570).
+It seems likely that he lost custom, maybe as result of competition by painters such as Adriaen Thomasz Key, Frans Pourbus the Elder (1545–1581) and Frans Floris (1519/20-1570).
 The last portrait attributed to Mor is the Portrait of Hubertus Goltzius, dated 1576.
 Toward the end of his life, Mor focused on history paintings of religious and mythological subjects, but in this field of work he would never equal his earlier success as a portrait painter.
 He is believed to have been working on a Circumcision for the Cathedral of Antwerp when he died in 1576.

 Main works

 Many of Mor's portraits were copied by others.
-Among those whose works have been confused with Mor's are Alonso Sánchez Coello, Francisco de Holanda, and Cristóvão de Morais Lopes.
+Among those whose works have been confused with Mor's are Alonso Sánchez Coello, Francisco de Holanda, and Cristóvão Lopes.
 A large number of engravings based on his work also circulated.

 NB: Some attributions and locations may be out of date.